inktrap/studyriffic/README.md

 # Valentin Todo

  - major: write results to db
- - major: change format of tasks from latex to json
+ - major: change format of tasks from latex to json (vim macros)
  - major: make the step before last rock solid!!!
      - check if the prolific id already did the study
+     - reenable session check?
-     - reenable session check, check for TODOs
+     - check for TODOs
+ - deploy
+    - separate uberspace with some money
- - results
+    - daemontools
+    - create cronjob file from settings.json
+        - cronjob with mongoexport and timestamps, (so we get backups!)
+        - to location accessible from pw protected dir
-    - cronjob with mongoexport (so we get backups!): ``mongoexport --db test --collection traffic --out traffic.json``
+        - ``mongoexport --db test --collection traffic --out traffic.json``

+ - at some point: results
     - json to r: jsonlite <https://www.opencpu.org/posts/jsonlite-a-smarter-json-encoder/>
  - optional: change all the view functions to use the custom template, if specified
  - optional/maybe: tests?
  - optional/maybe: documentation?